Learn about the signs, symptoms, treatment options, and connection between anxiety and addiction.

 So, learning to manage triggering places, people, or events without using a substance is a vital part of recovery from anxiety and substance use disorders.
 In addition, learning about and how to use healthy coping strategies to handle triggers is a vital part of ongoing recovery and relapse prevention.

-At our dual diagnosis treatment program, the team at Blueprints for Recovery will use evidence-based treatment options and psychotherapy models, such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
+At our dual diagnosis treatment program, the team at The PAC Program will use evidence-based treatment options and psychotherapy models, such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 These therapy methods have proven successful in helping patients with co-occurring anxiety and addiction learn to manage and overcome their symptoms.

 In addition to therapy, we use peer support programs, such as 12-step programs, anxiety support groups, family support, and holistic approaches like mindfulness strategies.
 Depending on each patients’ unique needs, anti-anxiety medication might be included as part of their treatment program to help reduce the intensity of anxiety symptoms during the early stages of treatment.

 If you or a loved one struggles with co-occurring addiction and anxiety, seeking help at our dual diagnosis treatment center is a vital step towards achieving sobriety and lasting recovery.
 Don’t wait.
-Call us now at Blueprints for Recovery to learn more about how we can help.
+Call us now at The PAC Program to learn more about how we can help.

 If you or a loved one needs help, please call us at